Lake Hodges

-Lake Hodges is a lake and reservoir in San Diego, California.
+Lake Hodges is a reservoir in San Diego, California.
 It is about 31 mi north of downtown San Diego, just north of the Rancho Bernardo community, and just south of the city's border with Escondido.
-When full, the reservoir covers 1234 acre, has a maximum water depth of 115 ft, and a shoreline of 27 mi.
+When full, the reservoir covers 1234 acre and has a maximum water depth of 115 ft and a shoreline of 27 mi.
 Lake Hodges is owned by the City of San Diego and supplies water to the San Dieguito Water District and Santa Fe Irrigation District.

-Lake Hodges has a total capacity of 30,251 acre-feet of water.
-Water level elevation in the lake is maintained at a maximum of 280 ft above sea level, 35 ft lower than the dam's spillway (315 ft above sea level) to ensure safe operations.
+Lake Hodges has a total capacity of 30251 acre-feet of water.
+The surface elevation of the lake is maintained at a maximum of 280 ft above sea level, 35 ft lower than the dam's spillway (315 ft) to ensure safe operations.
 The lake level can fluctuate significantly, depending upon the amount of runoff received from the San Dieguito River drainage basin.
 Interstate 15 crosses Lake Hodges via the Lake Hodges Bridge.

 Approximately 1000 ft west of the I-15 freeway bridge is a bicycle/pedestrian bridge which opened on May 15, 2009, and is the longest stressed ribbon bridge in the world.